 Throughout her career Cawthorn has exhibited in a range of contexts including by selection, curation, and invitation.
 She has staged 12 solo exhibitions and participated in over 60 national group exhibitions since 2003.
 Her work has been exhibited in public galleries and museums, including her 2015 solo exhibition Bittersweet at Hazelhurst Regional Gallery, and Songbird at Shoalhaven Regional Gallery in 2021.

-Cawthorn has twice been the winner of the Hazelhurst Art on Paper, Friends of Hazelhurst Local Artist Award (2013 and 2017) and twice received Highly Commended in the Tim Olsen Drawing Prize (2014 and 2018).
-In 2017 she was a finalist in the Sulman Prize at the Art Gallery of NSW.
-Her work is held in the collections of ARTBANK, Gippsland Art Gallery and private collections nationally and in the UK.
+Cawthorn has been a finalist in a number of national prizes including, the Splash McClelland Contemporary Watercolour Award, the Ravenswood Australian Women's Art Prize and the Fishers Ghost Art Award, one of Australia's longest continuous art prizes.
+She has twice been winner of the Hazelhurst Art on Paper, Friends of Hazelhurst Local Artist Award (2017 and 2013) and twice received Highly Commended in the Tim Olsen Drawing Prize (2018 and 2014), the premier prize for drawing at UNSW.
+In 2017 she was a finalist in the prestigious Sulman Prize at the Art Gallery of NSW.